-Kingston is unique in the richness of its history. lts history as one of three original Dutch settlements in the United States, is on display throughout the Stockade District and the Old Dutch Church.
+Kingston is unique in the richness of its history.
+It's history as one of three original Dutch settlements in the United States, is on display throughout the Stockade District and the Old Dutch Church.
 Its burning at the hands of the British during the Revolutionary War is remembered and re-enacted each odd-numbered year.
-The Bluestone that once traveled down the Esopus from the Catskills to market in New York City lines its sidewalks.
-The remnants of its brick making industry is evident along the Hudson River waterfront.
-The maritime history of the Rondout survived Urban Renewal from the Kingston Point Lighthouse and Ferry Landing to the decaying dry docks at Island Dock.
-The bones of Kingston's textile industry are now the foundation for a burgeoning artist community.
-History is evident throughout the City and the success of its land use policies depends on an appreciation of that history.